kxz167/tabicons/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

+I'm sorry about the short readme!
+My mind is mushy...

 ## Branches:
 All work for the project was completed on master.
 This includes the typescript files for all icon handling, as well as the assets.